Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

 \item 90-10 models: General classifier and regressor trained with the 90\% of subjects and evaluated with the remaining 10\%.

 \item 70-30 models: General classifier and regressor trained with the 70\% of subjects and evaluated with the remaining 30\%. \end{itemize}

 Regarding regressive models, two metrics are used to measure the quality of the results: RMSE and $R^2$.
-On the contrary, for classification models, four metrics are used to measure how well the models performs: accuracy, precision, recall, and f1-score.
+On the contrary{Moreover}, four metrics allow to measure the performance of classification models: accuracy, precision, recall, and f1-score.
 Particularly, f1-score is prioritized because it involves both precision and recall, making it the most robust and meaningful metric for the analysis.

-Since the results of individual, 90-10, and 70-30 models present multiple combinations of different algorithms and subjects tested, the results are presented averaged, subsequently indicated with the following format: \texttt{Mean}~$\pm$~\texttt{SD}.
-On the other hand, there is no need to do this for 100 model, since there is only one test set with the data reserved from every experiment.
+Since the results of individual, 90-10, and 70-30 models present multiple combinations of different algorithms and subjects tested, the results are presented averaged, subsequently indicated with the following format: \texttt{Mean}~$\pm$~\texttt{STD}.
+In contrast, there is no need to do this for 100 model\addtxt{s}, since there is only one test set with the data reserved from every experiment.